 The IS-IS software is now loaded into the memory, and can be enabled.
+IS-IS is not loaded on the switch by default.

 Enabling IS-IS

 Once the IS-IS software has been loaded into the router's running configuration (either through the CLI or on startup), it must be enabled.
 To enable IS-IS on a router, enter the ip isis status command at the CLI prompt, as shown: